Sean McVay wraps up Rams' offseason program 2 weeks early - WHIZ News

 LOS ANGELES (AP) — Sean McVay sent the Los Angeles Rams into their summer break Thursday without seeing most of his players in person this spring.

-The head coach also doesn’t know when he’ll see them next, since the Rams’ plan to open training camp with rookies on July 23 could change amid the coronavirus pandemic.
+The head coach also doesn’t know when he’ll see them next, because the Rams’ plan to open training camp with rookies on July 23 could change amid the coronavirus pandemic.

 McVay has spent his life in the highly regimented world of football coaching, but he has learned to roll with unprecedented developments during this offseason.
 He’s confident the Rams will be ready whenever they get back to work.